 Antique Metal Head Dolls & Makers Identified

-Buschow & Beck doll mark Minerva over a helmet symbol
+Buschow & Beck doll mark Minerva over a helmet symbol, sometimes with Patent.

-1898-1930s Karl Standfuss, German, 20″ JUNO metal shoulder doll head, molded painted blonde hair, painted facial features, closed mouth, on a cloth or kid leather body, Karl Standfuss doll mark crown symbol over JUNO.
+1898-1930s Karl Standfuss, German, JUNO metal shoulder head doll 20″ tall, molded painted blonde hair, painted facial features, closed mouth, on a cloth or kid leather body, Karl Standfuss doll mark crown symbol over JUNO.

-Diana metal head doll, 16″ tall, metal shoulder head doll with molded painted blonde wavy hair, multi stroke eyebrows, stationary glass eyes, painted upper and lower eye lashes, open mouth, on cloth body, doll mark Diana D.R.G.M 160638.
-Some Heller metal head Diana dolls have a solid dome head, applied ears, meant for a wig, glass eyes, open mouth.
+1901-1910 Alfred Heller, German, Diana metal shoulder head doll 16″ tall, with molded painted blonde wavy hair, multi stroke eyebrows, stationary glass eyes, painted upper and lower eye lashes, open mouth, on cloth body, doll mark Patent, Diana D.R.G.M 160638.
+Some Heller metal head Diana dolls have a solid dome head meant for a wig, applied ears, glass eyes, open mouth.

 1902-1904 Metal Doll Company of Pleasantville, NJ, USA, made entire dolls of thin steel sheet metal, fully jointed steel body, some have jointed wrists and ankles, strung with steel springs in 12 and 18″ tall, called All Steel Doll, distributed by Borgfeldt, doll mark Patent Pending Made by Metal Doll Co.
 Pleasantville, N.J.